Traffic and transportation in Vietnam can be like a dangerous attraction.

-From Hanoi, you can also fly to other major cities in Vietnam with National Airlines: Dien Bien Phu, Vinh, Dong Hoi, Hue, Da Nang (Hoi An), Chu Lai, Pleiku, Nha Trang, Da Lat, Ho Chi Minh, Can Tho.
-Read also article > International and domestic airports in Vietnam.
+From the biggest airports in Hanoi, Da Nang or Ho Chi Minh City, you can also fly to the other major cities in Vietnam with vietnamese airlines: Dien Bien Phu, Hai Phong, Vinh, Dong Hoi, Hue, Da Nang (Hoi An), Chu Lai, Pleiku, Nha Trang, Da Lat, Ho Chi Minh City, Can Tho, Phu Quoc, Con Dao… Read also article > International and domestic airports in Vietnam.

 • you can rent a car with a driver mainly in Hanoi and Ho Chi Minh City

 • prices range from $30 or more for 1 day, depending on the type of car

 • no car can guarantee that you get to less accessible places (bad roads, except that you rent a Jeep)